SoftwareAG/c8y-docs/src/render/guides/users-guide/cockpit/smart-rules.html.md

 - **Local**: Smart Rules created in either a group or a device.
 They are visible to everyone with access to the group/device.
 - **Global**: These Smart Rules are created in a global context ("Smart Rules" page, alarms, data explorer, etc...).
 They are only visible to users with the relevant permissions.

-In the "Smart Rules" page, only the global smart rules are shown.
+In the **Smart Rules** page, only the global smart rules are shown.

 In a local context (group or device) and without the relevant permissions, only the local Smart Rules are shown.
 If the user has the relevant permissions, both local and global Smart Rules are shown.
 The permissions required in order to see the global Smart Rules are: